rgrumbine/ice_scoring/README.md

 * exec    -- executables (not on git)
-* fix     -- fixed files of use at least in NCEP verification (not on git) **  WCOSS: /u/Robert.Grumbine/rgdev/fix
+* fix     -- fixed files of use at least in NCEP verification (not on git)
-**  Hera: /home/Robert.Grumbine/rgdev/fix
+* *  WCOSS: /u/Robert.Grumbine/rgdev/fix
-**  Gaea: /home/Robert.Grumbine/rg/fix
+* *  Ursa: /home/Robert.Grumbine/rgdev/fix
-**  Orion: /home/rgrumbin/rgdev/fix
+* *  Gaea: /home/Robert.Grumbine/rg/fix

 Robert Grumbine